MicrosoftDocs/m365copilot-docs/docs/build-api-plugins-new-api.md

 1. In the **Lifecycle** pane, select **Provision**.

-1. When prompted for a resource group name, either accept the default or change it as desired and press **Enter**.
+1. When asked for a resource group name, either accept the default or change it as desired and press **Enter**.

 1. Select a location for the resource group.

-1. Review the prompt.
+1. Review the message in the dialog.
 If everything looks correct, select **Provision** to continue.

 1. Wait for the provisioning steps to complete, then select **Deploy** in the **Lifecycle** pane.